redexp/timeline/README.md

 * title - Title of tag
 * start - Start time in seconds.
 Default to 0
 * length - Length in seconds
+* draggable - Boolean, default to true, shows can tag to be draggable and resizable or not

 ### Methods